PA law not followed in Archer’s appointment

 Opposition members raised their concerns and asked what, if anything, would happen, given that a public authority had already flouted the recruitment process set out in the law, which was passed in order to ensure more transparency and give the ministries more involvement.
 And yet, a few months after the law was passed a government authority was already circumventing the provisions and nothing was being done.

-CNS the Cayman Stock Exchange and Chief Officer Basdeo for comment, Board Chair Anthony Travers responded, stating that the sub-committee of the board of the CSX dealt with the recruitment process in accordance with section 16(l) of the Public Authorities Law.
+CNS asked the Cayman Stock Exchange and Chief Officer Basdeo for comment and Board Chair Anthony Travers responded, stating that the sub-committee of the board of the CSX dealt with the recruitment process in accordance with section 16(l) of the Public Authorities Law.

 “The position was advertised and the Ministry of Finance fully advised of the process throughout by copy correspondence to board member, Mr Dax Basdeo, Chief Officer, Financial Services in the Ministry of Finance.
 In the event only one qualified Caymanian, Mr Marco Archer, the former Minister of Finance and Economic Development, applied for the position and therefore, it was unnecessary to resort to a shortlist procedure given the requirements of section 27 of the law to favour a duly qualified Caymanian applicant demonstrating the best mix of qualifications, skills, knowledge and experience for the position,” he stated.